pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 ## Central Scene configuration

-To provide Central Scene support you need to **shutdown Home Assistant** and modify your `zwcfg_*.xml` file according to the following guides.
+To provide Central Scene support you need to **shutdown Open Peer Power** and modify your `zwcfg_*.xml` file according to the following guides.

 ### Inovelli Scene Capable On/Off and Dimmer Wall Switches